hypertrace/hypertrace-docs-website/src/pages/community/index.md

 ---
 Developed by Traceable as a highly scalable distributed tracing platform, Hypertrace collects rich, granular production application usage data and trains machine learning algorithms for Traceable’s cloud-native application security platform.
 ‍
-Realizing that Hypertrace was a powerful standalone tracing and observability platform, Traceable created this open source project for the software development community to use with their applications.
+Realizing that Hypertrace was a powerful standalone tracing and observability platform, Traceable created this open project for the software development community to use with their applications.

 If you are already using a tracing system, you can start using Hypertrace today.
 Hypertrace accepts all major data formats: Jaeger, OpenTracing, Zipkin, you name it.
 Even if you aren’t tracing yet, we have a bunch of sample apps you can start with.